 Heavy rainfall and effects on sewers: Data logger for heavy rain monitoring

-Heavy rainfall events are occurring more frequently worldwide and pose an increasing challenge for wastewater systems.
-The intensity and frequency of heavy rainfall events are being intensified by climate change, which can lead to overloading of sewers.
-In this article, we analyse the effects of heavy rainfall on sewers and discuss possible solutions to the problem.
-In particular, we look at the opportunities and possibilities with data loggers.
+Heavy rainfall events are occurring more frequently worldwide and represent an increasing challenge for wastewater systems.
+The intensity and frequency of heavy rainfall events are being exacerbated by climate change, which can lead to the overloading of sewers.
+In this article, we examine the effects of heavy rainfall on sewers and discuss possible solutions to the problem.
+In particular, we look at the opportunities and possibilities offered by data loggers.

 Table of Contents

 The climate is changing and the frequency of heavy rainfall is increasing.
 Flooding, high water and mudslides must be expected.
-Heavy rainfall events pose a particular challenge for the sewerage system.
+Heavy rainfall events pose a particular challenge for the sewer system.
 Especially for combined sewers, where wastewater meets rainwater.
-The capacity of the sewerage system reaches its limits.
+The capacity of the sewer system reaches its limits.
 This results in untreated combined sewage overflowing into nature and our rivers.
 A threat to the environment and our drinking water resources.

 The challenges of heavy rainfall for sewers